Volumetric Flow To Mass Flow

 Considerations for Compressible Fluids

 The above calculations assume the fluid is incompressible, meaning its density remains constant regardless of pressure changes.
 This is a reasonable assumption for liquids under most conditions.
-However, gases are compressible, and their density changes significantly with pressure and temperature.
+That said, gases are compressible, and their density changes significantly with pressure and temperature.
 For compressible fluids, the conversion between volumetric and mass flow rates becomes more complex.

 The density of a compressible fluid must be determined using appropriate equations of state, often involving pressure and temperature as variables.
 The ideal gas law (PV = nRT) is frequently employed for this purpose, where: